flesueur/mi-lxc/README.md

 On Arch Linux, you need to downgrade LXC to LXC 2.0.7 (it should now work with LXC 3, reports welcome), then to install python3-lxc from the official lxc github.
 You also need dnsmasq.
 Rest of the configuration is quite similar (network configuration, service restart, etc.)

+> Optionally, you can install `apt-cacher-ng` on your host (port 3142) to speed up the creation of the containers.
+This proxy is detected in [masters/buster/detect_proxy.sh](https://github.com/flesueur/mi-lxc/blob/master/masters/buster/detect_proxy.sh).

 ## Installation on Windows/MacOS/Linux (using Vagrant)